All Episodes

 It's happening in Thailand.

-People in America, Filipinos are hoarding rice and shipping it to their relatives back home in the Philippines.
+People in America, Filipinos, are hoarding rice and shipping it to their relatives back home in the Philippines.

 And this is happening with other crops as well, but rice, corn oil, cooking oil, a number of things that you would consider staples.

-Our prices are rising, supplies are dwindling.
+Our prices are rising.

-There was a story from a woman in California who uh she just opened a new bake shop or something.
+There was a story from a woman in California who she just opened a new bake shop or something.

 She needed to get some butter.

-She went out to the groceries and no butter.
+She went out to the grocery store.

 It's due to the rising price of transportation fuel.

-But uh it's also due to the fact that a lot of crops that we used to grow for food are now being grown for global warming.
+But it's also due to the fact that a lot of crops that we used to grow for food are now being grown for global warming.

-Although lists of what you can do to save the planet, including eating locally buying food, that is grown nearby to reduce your carbon footprint, the calculation is more complicated than counting Up your food's frequent flyer miles.
+Although lists of what you can do to save the planet, including eating locally buying food, that is grown nearby to reduce your carbon footprint, the calculation is more complicated than counting up your food's frequent flyer miles.

 We can't afford to keep getting it wrong.